 Instructions

-- Make the cake: Whisk the flour, cocoa powder, baking soda, baking powder, espresso powder (if using), and salt together in a large bowl.
-In another large bowl using a handheld or stand mixer fitted with a paddle or whisk attachment, beat the oil, granulated sugar, brown sugar, eggs, sour cream, vanilla, and zucchini together until combined.
-Pour into dry ingredients and beat on medium speed until completely combined.
-Beat in the chocolate chips.
+- Make the cake:ย Whisk the flour, cocoa powder, baking soda, baking powder, espresso powder (if using), and salt together in a large bowl.
+In another large bowl using a handheld or stand mixer fitted with a paddle attachment, beat the oil, granulated sugar, brown sugar, eggs, sour cream, and vanilla together until combined.
+Add the zucchini and mix to incorporate.
+Add the dry ingredients to the batter and beat on medium speed until completely combined.
+Fold in the chocolate chips.
 Batter will be slightly thick.

-- Cover any leftover cake and store at room temperature for 2-3 days or in the refrigerator for up to 5 days.
+- Cover leftover cake and store at room temperature for up to 2 days or in the refrigerator for up to 5 days.

 Notes